Course Title: Master of Arts in Art and Environment

 Assessment is by final project, research portfolio and presentation.
-The programme culminates in the completion of a major project, a critical essay and a presentation.
+The course culminates in the completion of a major project, a critical essay and a presentation.

-For more details visit the programme website: www.art-environment.com
+For more details visit the course website: www.art-environment.com

-The programme is full-time and students will take a total of 30 credits of coursework per semester.
+The course is full-time and students will take a total of 30 credits of coursework per semester.

-This Programme takes place over the following campuses:
+This course takes place over the following campuses:

 TU Dublin Grangegorman, Dublin 7 and TU Dublin Bolton Street, Dublin 1.